-Additionally, several papers have documented the relevance of higher order moments to sharpen our understanding of currency dynamics.
-Gavazzoni, Sambalaibat, and Telmer (2013) argue that non-gaussian dynamics of the stochastic discount factors are needed to reconcile the riskiness of currencies with the level of the interest rates.
-Zviadadze (2015) analyzes the relationship between shocks to the stochastic variance of US consumption to the cross-section of currency risk premia.
-Relative to this literature, we document how volatility shocks spread in the cross-section of G-17 countries and propose a model that accounts for how volatility risk is internationally shared.
-Furthermore, Farhi, Fraiberger, Gabaix, Ranciere, and Verdelhan (2015) and Chernov, Graveline, and Zviadadze (2015) study the role of crash risk for currency risk premia.
+Additionally, several papers have documented the relevance of higher-order moments in sharpening our understanding of currency dynamics.
+Gavazzoni, Sambalaibat, and Telmer (2013) argue that non-Gaussian dynamics of the stochastic discount factors are needed to reconcile the riskiness of currencies with the level of the interest rates.
+Berg and Mark (2016) show that the cross-country high-minus-low conditional skewness of the unemployment gap is a measure of global macroeconomic uncertainty and it constitutes a factor that is robustly priced in currency excess returns.
+Zviadadze (2015) analyzes the relationship between shocks to the stochastic variance of US consumption and the cross section of currency risk premia.
+Relative to this literature, we document how volatility shocks spread in the cross section of G-17 countries and propose a model that accounts for the way that volatility risk is internationally shared.
+Farhi, Fraiberger, Gabaix, Ranciere, and Verdelhan (2015) and Chernov, Graveline, and Zviadadze (2015) study the role of crash risk for currency risk premia.
 We regard the introduction of rare events as an important generalization of this framework.

 The manuscript is organized as follows.
-In Section 2 we describe our empirical strategy and our novel findings concerning the cross-section of volatilities of major industrialized countries.
-Section 3 describes our model, whose results are presented in Section 4.
+In section 2 we describe our empirical strategy and our novel findings concerning the cross section of volatilities of major industrialized countries.
+Section 3 describes our model, whose results are presented in section 4.
 Section 5 concludes the paper.
-The Appendix contains additional robustness checks and the model's extensions.
+The appendix contains additional robustness checks and the model's extensions.